 Finally and as an undoubted highlight for me, I was absolutely delighted in the Queen’s Birthday Honours List in June 2014 to receive the OBE for ‘services to international family law’.
 I felt very strongly that it was because of the incredible work by many people in this area of which I have been most fortunate to be a part.
 Conversations with Her Majesty are supposed to be confidential but, at the risk of being carted off to the Tower, at the Investiture in early December 2014 at Windsor Castle one of the things Her Majesty said to me was, in terms, international family law sounds very complicated.
 Yes indeed, ma’am, it certainly is!

 Thank you to Jordan Publishing for realising the importance of this work and the need for this book.
-In a few months’ time, it goes into soft form and will be available online.
-I look forward to the opportunity to bring the many developments more quickly to the knowledge of the profession.
+It is a most interesting time to be involved in the international aspects of family law.

-2015-2016 EditionThe International Family Law Practice is a huge and impressive work and it is my continuing pleasure to write the Foreword to this edition.
-That this is already the fourth edition of a work first published in 2008 (then David Hodson’s A Practical Guide to International Family Law) bears testimony both to the continuing exponential growth in international family law litigation and to the success of, and need for, this work.
+2016-2017 EditionThe International Family Law Practice is a huge and impressive work and it is my continuing pleasure to write the Foreword to this edition.
+That this is already the 5th edition of a work first published in 2008 (then David Hodson’s A Practical Guide to International Family Law Practice) bears testimony both to the continuing exponential growth in international family law litigation and to the success of and need for this work.

-The Preface makes the point that as so many practitioners now deal with international family law work it can no longer be considered a distinct specialisation.
+In the past the Preface made the point that as so many practitioners now deal with international family law work it can no longer be considered a distinct specialisation.
 But that, however, is not to deny its complexity and it is the enduring strength of this work that it provides practitioners with a basic point of reference across the whole international family law field.
 The International Family Law Practice is squarely aimed at the practitioner and is replete with good practice advice and clarifying flowcharts.
-It is clearly written by a team of experienced practitioners, principally by David Hodson, whose long involvement in international practice was recognised by the award of an OBE in 2014.
+It is clearly written by a team of experienced practitioners, not least by David Hodson himself, whose long involvement in international practice was recognised by the award of an OBE in 2014.

 An impressive feature of the work is its width of coverage.
-Its 29 chapters deal with not just the obvious issues such as recognition of foreign marriages and divorce, same-sex and cohabitation relationships, financial provision after an overseas divorce, marital agreements, child abduction, child relocation,surrogacy and international adoption but also less obvious but really useful topics such as enforcement and registration of orders, stays in the UK, Europe and worldwide, pensions, trusts and forced marriage.
-As already intimated, there are two additional chapters, namely, Care and Placement Proceedings involving International Families (Chapter 19) and Domestic Violence (Chapter 20).
-There are also a number of useful practical chapters dealing with service, affidavits and statements of truth, evidence, cross-border alternative dispute resolution and legal aid.
-The book also includes chapters on Islamic Law and immigration issues.
+Its 30 chapters deal with not just the obvious issues such as recognition of foreign marriages and divorce, same-sex and cohabitation relationships, financial provision after an overseas divorce, marital agreements, child abduction, child relocation, surrogacy, international adoption but also less obvious but really useful topics such as enforcement and registration of orders, stays in the UK, Europe and worldwide, pensions, trusts and forced marriage.
+There are also a number of useful practical chapters dealing with service, affidavits and statements of truth, evidence, cross-border alternative dispute resolution, international judicial collaboration and legal aid.
+The book also includes chapters on Islamic Law and immigration issues and a new chapter (Chapter 30) on FGM.
 The work begins with a couple of chapters explaining what international family law is and why practitioners need to know about it and also on practice and case management.
 The interesting concluding chapter looks to the future.

 David Hodson OBE, Partner at The International Family Law Group LLP, London.
 English accredited family law solicitor, mediator, arbitrator, Deputy District Judge of the Central Family Court, London, Australian qualified solicitor and barrister.